Skip to main content

 While risks can be transferred through an insurance policy this should not been seen as a way for you to waiver your responsibilities in regards to the safety and security of those who come into contact with your organisation.
 You still need to apply risk management strategies because you have a duty of care (a legal liability) to do so.

-Enterprise risk management involves methods a processes used by organisations to manage risks and seize opportunities to achieve particular objectives.
-Like any good business, community groups and not for profits should consider incorporating these enterprise risk management strategies to best manage their risks and identify new ways of carrying out particular activities.
+Enterprise Risk Management involves methods and processes used by organisations to manage risks and seize opportunities to achieve particular objectives.
+Like any good business, community groups and not-for-profits should consider incorporating these Enterprise Risk Management strategies to best manage their risks and identify new ways of carrying out particular activities.
 Not only can this minimise the likeliness of particular risk occurring or the negative affects they can have, but it can improve or benefit your organisation.

-Implementing a risk management policy can ensure your member consider and consistently apply risk management strategies when carrying out activities in relation to our group.
+Implementing a Risk Management Policy can ensure your members consider and consistently apply risk management strategies when carrying out activities in relation to our group.

 Our Risk Management Checklist is design to assist organisations to identify risks.
 It’s a simple one pager which can be used as a guide to identify problems and hazards that cause risks and therefore require your attention to mitigate or transfer through appropriate insurance.